-AIDIP is a collaboration between the AFP and the NMI.
-It also collaborates with international organisations such as:
+AIDIP is a collaboration between us and the AFP.
+AIDIP collaborates with international organisations like:

-The AFP’s program disrupts drug manufacture and trafficking.
+The AFP’s program disrupts drug manufacturing and trafficking.
 It uses intelligence to identify the:

 Our laboratory uses complex scientific instrumentation, including:

 AIDIP has been in operation for 15 years and is harmonised with the US DEA.
-It covers a range of high volume trafficked drugs including heroin, cocaine, methylamphetamine, pseudoephedrine and ‘Ecstasy’ (MDMA).
-Sharing intelligence with the US DEA—in particular their database of authentic drug sample—has made these important programs possible:
+It covers a range of high volume trafficked drugs including heroin, cocaine, methylamphetamine, pseudoephedrine and ‘ecstasy’ (MDMA).
+Sharing intelligence with the US DEA (in particular their database of authentic drug samples) has made the following important programs possible: